gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 ```

-**Suggestion**: Set R2=0, the resulting rejection rate will then be an estimate of Type-I Error rate.
-If the test is correct
-it should be close to the chosen significance level.
+If you run the above example with R2=0, the estimated rejection rate should be close to 0.5.
+Why?
+Because we are rejecting if p-value<0.05, if the p-values are correct (in the above case they are because we simulate under the same normal assumptions that are used to derive the test-statistic) then, if H0 holds, we expect a rejection rate equal to the significance level.
+But p-values are not always correct.
+The following example illustrates this.

 [Main]( https://github.com/gdlc/STAT_COMP/blob/master/README.md )